Positive-Future/positive-future.github.io/content/en/pages/contest.md

 ## When ?

-* Official launch of the call for proposals: November 2020
+* Official launch of the call for proposals: January 2020
-* Deadline for the submission of proposals: May 2021
+* Deadline for the submission of proposals: May 31, 2021
 * Awards ceremony: September 2021

 ***